 Founded in 1987, Ragazzi is a regional center for music education and performance for boys and young men, ages 7–18.
-Around 200 singers, in six tiered levels, from 100 schools in dozens of Bay Area communities participate.
+Around 250 singers, in six tiered levels, from over 100 schools in dozens of San Francisco Bay Area communities participate.

 “Your organization was a delight to work with and I hope to work with you again in the future.”